Nagarjuna-ICT-Club/frontend-poll/README.md

 Points for each votes is assigned as:
 - Voter from same semester/class = 1 points
-- Voter from same faculty and same semester = 2 points
+- Voter from same faculty and not same semester = 2 points
 - Voter from different faculty = 3 points

 ### Algorithm